microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

     > - Locate the file named `workshop_unit_test.yml` in the `.github/workflows` folder
     > - Make the following updates to the file:
     >     - Update the secret name by replacing the ```MY_AZURE_CREDENTIALS``` to match the GitHub secret name for your Service Principal that was created in Part 0.
 (It most likely has a name similar to ```AZURE_CREDENTIALS_USERNAME```.)
-    >     - Update GROUP, WORKSPACE, and LOCATION with the specific names of your resource group name, workspace name, and location created in Part 0.
+    >     - Update `GROUP`, `NAME`, and `LOCATION` with the specific names of your resource group, workspace, and location created in Part 0.

 3. Next, review the contents in the ```workshop_unit_test.yml``` file to understand the steps and how it is being triggered.